mozilla/fxa/features/FxA-89-devices-view/README.md

       by accessing the devices view on a desktop browser, and then go to the sync preferences on the mobile device, I immediately see that the device is disconnected.
+* [ ] - Moved from Phase 1: All devices should have a plausible
+      last-active timestamp in the view
 * [ ] - Moved from Phase 2: When viewing my device list
       in a recent Desktop Firefox
       that is not connected to Sync,